Close Icon

 Kentmere Hall Bank Barn, Kentmere

-Recently refurbished by the current owners, this superb property offers a homely retreat in one of the most beautiful settings in the area.
-The owners’ attention to detail is evident throughout and all the furniture has been carefully chosen to create a wonderful and welcoming setting.
+Recently refurbished by the current owners, this superbly decorated property offers a homely retreat in one of the most beautiful valleys in the Lake District, Kentmere.
+The owners’ attention to detail is evident throughout and all the furniture has been carefully chosen to create a unique, colourful and welcoming setting.

 Landower House, Ambleside

-Recently developed by the current owners and finished to a very high standard, Landower offers a welcoming, spacious, bright and airy open plan lounge with log burning stove, kitchen and dining area with patio doors onto the garden and two patios.
+Lovingly built and designed, Landower is a gem of property in the heart of Ambleside.
+Finished to a very high standard, Landower offers a welcoming, spacious, bright and airy open plan lounge with log burning stove, kitchen and dining area with patio doors onto the garden and two patios.
 Complemented by a choice of four en-suite bedrooms all with luxury en-suite facilities there is plenty of space for all.

 Hares Breath, Bowness-on-Windermere

-Hares Breath has been developed by the owner to create a superb holiday retreat that offers first-class accommodation in a superb location.
-The property oozes luxury, whilst maintating traditional features such as wooden beams and exposed brickwork.
-The furnishings includes a lot of wood and earth tones, perfect for guests seeking a country yet modern getaway.
+Hares Breath has been carefully developed by the owner to create a superb holiday retreat that offers first-class accommodation in a superb location.
+The property oozes luxury, whilst maintaining traditional features such as wooden beams and exposed brickwork.
+The furnishings includes a beautiful earthy tones, perfect for guests seeking a country yet contemporary Lakes getaway.

 However you choose to decorate your holiday home, we hope you’ve been inspired to maybe try something a little bit different!